NotAShelf/notashelf.dev/posts/on-editors-and-things.md

 decisions.
 Not yet, anyway.
 I think consistent UI is a good thing to have in your editor, however good your UX may be.

 [^1]: This is due to my particular distaste of Lisp and Lisp-likes.
-Helix' so
+Helix's so
     called "plugin system" is, at its core, a glorified Scheme interpreter and I do not feel positively about it.
 I believe there is also talks about using Scheme for _configuration_, and not just plugins.
 Compared to something like